choss/healbot-parser/README.md

 A tool for parsing World of Warcraft HealBot addon configuration files and generating comprehensive HTML reports of your click-casting setups.

+*Note: This app and documentation were exclusively vibe coded, but tested and works for my setup.*

 ## What It Does

 This parser analyzes your HealBot SavedVariables files to extract and organize your click-casting configurations.
-It generates a beautiful, interactive HTML report showing:
+It automatically searches your World of Warcraft installation directory and generates a beautiful, interactive HTML report showing:

 - **All your characters** across different accounts and servers
 - **Multiple HealBot files** per character (HealBot.lua and HealBot_Data.lua)